Skip to main content

 Understanding Print-Ready Files

-Before we begin discussing the process of preparing a file for printing, it is important to understand the term “print-ready.”
-A print-ready file is a digital file that meets all the requirements necessary to produce high-quality prints.
+Before we begin discussing the process of preparing print files, it is important to understand the term “print-ready.”
+A digital file that meets all specifications needed to generate prints of superior quality is said to be print-ready.
 In other words, it is the final version of the file that is ready for immediate printing without requiring any further adjustments.
-A print-ready file includes specific dimensions, resolution, colour mode, and necessary bleeds and margins.
+A print-ready file includes specific dimensions, resolution, colour schemes, and necessary bleeds and margins.

 Read More: How to Prepare Your Design for Printing?